ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 [Two years ago, the IPFS and libp2p projects made a bet on the promise WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/) and it's been a bumpy road.
 WebTransport is a promising protocol, especially for libp2p and IPFS, because it allows bi-directional streaming communication with many modern improvements over WebSockets, **without the need for CA-signed certificates and a domain**.
 This was a game changer, since most peers in the IPFS network do not have a domain name.

-However, the WebTransport specification is still in draft, and browser implementations have had a [number of bugs and issues](https://github.com/libp2p/js-libp2p/issues/2572), that we've worked with the browser vendors to .
+However, the WebTransport specification is still in draft, and browser implementations have had a [number of bugs and issues](https://github.com/libp2p/js-libp2p/issues/2572), that we've been working with the browser vendors to address.
 As such, browser compatibility breaks as soon as the interoperability target changes.

 While we still believe in the longer term promise of WebTransport, we've reoriented our immediate priorities to WebRTC-Direct (which is now available) and [AutoTLS](#autotls-with-libp2pdirect).
 Nonetheless, we continue to work with browser vendors and standard bodies to get WebTransport to a stable and interoperable state.